 In this medicines optimisation: key therapeutic topic, the term 'patient' should be understood to include all people who use NHS services.
 Healthcare professionals should follow the Department of Health's advice on consent and take account of the NICE guidance on decision-making and mental capacity.
 If someone does not have capacity to make decisions, healthcare professionals should follow the code of practice that accompanies the Mental Capacity Act.
 However, the statutory principles in the Act make clear that a person must be assumed to have capacity unless it is established that they do not.
 Moreover, they should not be treated as unable to make a decision merely because they make a decision that others consider unwise.

-The shared-decision making approach to care recognises that both the healthcare professional and patient bring 2 different but complementary forms of expertise to the process (see table 1 below).
+The shared decision-making approach to care recognises that both the healthcare professional and patient bring 2 different but complementary forms of expertise to the process (see table 1).

 Healthcare professional's expertise

 Adapted from King's Fund 2011.

 Shared decision making is particularly relevant for what has been described as preference-sensitive decisions (Wennberg et al. 2010).
 These are decisions in which more than 1 valid treatment or care option exists (including the possibility of no treatment) and the choice between options involves the individual person concerned weighing up trade-offs according to their preferences and values.
 Many clinical decisions in healthcare can be described as preference-sensitive (King's Fund 2011).
 In emergency situations, to save life or limb, shared decision making may not be appropriate or even possible, but most clinical decisions are not so urgent.
 A shared decision-making approach to care is particularly, but not only, important when people have several health problems; see the medicines optimisation: key therapeutic topic on multimorbidity and polypharmacy.
 However, shared decision making is important for all prescribing and medicines optimisation, including deprescribing.